-Do NOT make changes to your medications prior to or during your travel!
+Do NOT make changes to your medications prior to or during your travel unless prescribed by your doctor!

-If you think you are in trouble, let your family, friends, the on-site international office, Tulane therapist, or our office know so that someone can help you.
+If you think you are in trouble, let someone know (your family, friends, the on-site international office, Tulane therapist, or our office) so that you can receive help.
 Should you need professional services abroad, you should contact your insurance for a referral to a counselor, clinic, or hospital where you will be staying.
-Tulane is unable to offer phone counseling or videoconferencing to students abroad except in the case of natural disasters or other international emergencies.
+GeoBlue is able to offer Global Wellness Assist via the TeleHealth app for assistance with mental health emergencies.